Our Work in The Gambia

 Where our support comes from

-So far our efforts in The Gambia have been support by generous one of and regular donations as well as gifts through the following trusts.
+The project has also gained the generous support by one of and regular donations as well as gifts through the following trusts.

 The Gambian Amputee Association